-In observance of Memorial Day, S&P will have limited shipping and our offices will close at 2:00 PM EST on Friday, May 24.
-Our offices will reopen and resume production on Tuesday, May 28, during regular business hours found here.
+In observance of Independence Day, S&P will have limited shipping and our offices will close at 2:00 PM EST on Wednesday, July 3rd.
+Our offices will reopen and resume production on Friday, July 5th, during regular business hours found here.

 Soler & Palau offers a range of products that effectively and efficiently meet the needs of the customer.
 S&P’s products can virtually be found in any commercial or residential application, ranging from innovative, quiet and reliable room ventilators to large diameter, high capacity exhaust systems designed for critical applications in some of the world’s harshest environments.
 As our engineers strive to manufacture the most efficient products in the industry, our R&D department is working to make these products energy efficient and safe for the environment.

 To emphasize this movement in technological advancements, S&P has developed the Ecowatt® standard to classify energy-efficient products that use Electronically Commutated (EC) or Direct Current (DC) motors.
 Models that fall under this standard have a certified performance through AMCA (Air Movement & Control Association International, Inc.) or HVI (Home Ventilating Institute).
 If the products designed for residential applications the model must be ENERGY STAR® qualified.